Common cold: Management

-Treatments of the common cold primarily involve medications and other therapies for symptomatic relief.
+There is no cure for the common cold.
+Treatment for the common cold primarily involves medications and other therapies to relieve symptoms.
 Getting plenty of rest, drinking fluids to maintain hydration, and gargling with warm salt water are reasonable conservative measures.
 Much of the benefit from symptomatic treatment is, however, attributed to the placebo effect.
-As of 2010, no medications or herbal remedies had been conclusively demonstrated to shorten the duration of infection.
+Other than zinc, no medications or herbal remedies have been shown to reliably shorten the duration of a cold, although several can reduce the severity of individual symptoms.